heimrichhannot/contao-list-grid-bundle/README.md

 # List Grid Bundle

-Contao bundle to create highly customizable list templates that may use specific column sets, news templates and image sizes for specific positions in a list.
+Contao bundle to create highly customizable list templates that may use specific column sets, templates and image sizes for specific positions in a list.

 This bundle is an extension to [Contao List Bundle](https://github.com/heimrichhannot/contao-list-bundle).